65.3K

 What happens when a familiar literary story collides with 1980s sex comedy, celebrity culture, and social satire?
 Edward revisits the creative choices behind Dr. Heckyl and Mr. Hype and considers where the film fits within the larger wave of eccentric comedies released at the start of the decade.
 Whether you remember it from cable television or have never heard of it before, this episode of The 80s Movie Podcast takes a closer look at a movie that rarely enters conversations about 1980s comedy.

-Friday May 01, 2026
+May 1, 2026

-Friday May 01, 2026
+May 1, 2026

 Edward Havens, host of The 80s Movie Podcast, issues a brief apology and explains why the show paused for the past eight months.
 This 2m52s host update thanks listeners and provides a candid explanation of the hiatus.
 Thank you for sticking with the neon-lit rewind.
 Your support matters.

-Saturday Aug 16, 2025
+Aug 16, 2025

-Saturday Aug 16, 2025
+Aug 16, 2025

 This week on The 80s Movie Podcast, host Edward Havens revisits the little-seen 1986 television thriller The Brotherhood of Justice, a mostly forgotten ABC movie starring a young Keanu Reeves and Kiefer Sutherland years before they became major Hollywood stars.
 Inspired by real events at a Texas high school, the film follows a group of students who form a vigilante organization to fight crime and drugs, only to watch their movement spiral dangerously out of control.
 Based loosely on the real-life “Legion of Doom” case in Fort Worth, Texas, the movie blends teen drama with cautionary crime thriller in a way that feels both deeply 1980s and surprisingly relevant today.